swcarpentry/shell-novice/_episodes/05-loop.md

 rather than treat it as text or an external command.

 In this example, the list is three filenames: `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
+Each time the loop iterates, we first use `echo` to print the value that the variable `$filename` currently holds.
+This is not necessary for the result, but beneficial for us here to have an easier time to follow along.
-Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
+Next, we will assign a file name to the variable `filename` and run the `head` command.
 The first time through the loop,
 `$filename` is `basilisk.dat`.